This post may contain affiliate links. Please read our disclosure policy.

 This Greek orzo salad comes together fast, and the bold Mediterranean flavors make this the ultimate pasta salad!
 It has simple-to-find fresh ingredients and a quick homemade Greek vinaigrette.
 It’s very flexible, and you won’t even have to measure after you’ve made it once or twice.

 It’s great for making ahead as well.
 Simply assemble the salad, portion it out, and you’ve got healthy lunches for a few days, or your picnic salad is ready to go!
-It’s a great year-round salad as well since the veggies are generally available at the grocery store during colder months.
+It’s a great year-round salad as well since the veggies are generally available at the grocery store.

 What you’ll need